awsdocs/aws-codecommit-user-guide/doc_source/how-to-notify-sns.md

 **Note**
 You must point the trigger to an existing Amazon SNS topic that is the action taken in response to repository events\.
 For more information about creating and subscribing to Amazon SNS topics, see [Getting Started with Amazon Simple Notification Service](https://docs.aws.amazon.com/sns/latest/dg/GettingStarted.html)\.
+Amazon SNS FIFO \(first in, first out\) topics are not supported for CodeCommit triggers\.

 **Topics**
 + [Create a trigger to an Amazon SNS topic for a CodeCommit repository \(console\)](#how-to-notify-sns-console)